-and underweight are interchanging among MIMAROPA (Region IV-B), Eastern Visayas, Bangsamoro Autonomous Region in Muslim Mindanao (BARMM) and Bicol regions; while overweight is prevalent in NCR, Central Luzon, CALABARZON (Region IV-A) and BARMM.
+prevalence of underweight, stunting and wasting is more apparent among those in the rural areas and in the poorest quintile.
+Among the regions, the highest rankings in wasting, stunting and underweight are interchanging among MIMAROPA (Region IV-B), Eastern Visayas, Bangsamoro Autonomous Region in Muslim Mindanao (BARMM) and Bicol regions; while overweight is prevalent in NCR, Central Luzon, CALABARZON (Region IV-A) and BARMM.

-65. It is evident from the results of the survey and report of DOST-FNRI that malnutrition has remained a public health issue because there is either slow improvement or the degree of undernutrition continues to be prevalent in the country, especially among children.
+60. It is evident from the results of the survey and report of DOST-FNRI that malnutrition has remained a public health issue because there is either slow improvement or the degree of undernutrition continues to be prevalent in the country, especially among children.
 Moreover, the global social and economic crisis triggered by the COVID-19 pandemic poses grave risks to the nutritional status and survival of young children.
 Initial indications show that hunger in the Philippines rose sharply following the start of the pandemic.
 Results from the September 2020 survey of Social Weather Stations self-rated hunger show that 30.7 % of families were suffering hunger and 8.7 % were suffering severe hunger-in both cases the highest levels recorded in more than 20 years.
 These results make it likely that the levels of childhood undernutrition will rise in 2021.
 Millions of Filipino children who survive these deficits will suffer the consequences of poor school performance and low adult productivity later unless immediate action is taken.